Geena B. Valentine & Rufus

-Geena B. Valentine and Rufus are an internationally active songwriters and artist couple from Italy.
+Geena B. Valentine and Rufus are an internationally active songwriter and artist couple from Italy.
 With their music they have been known far beyond their national borders for years.
 Their songs are regularly played on radios in Europe, Australia and the USA.
 Their songs, which they basically write, record, produce and promote themselves, mainly deal with topics about social ills, deceleration, sustainability and non-buyable values.

 Their involvement in these areas goes far beyond music.
 For example, the two run the fashion label theBadSeedsCompany, which they founded in 2012.
 This is their answer to the omnipresent fast fashion.
 In their workshop, streetwear is made from fabrics that come from Europe and about whose origin is carefully respected.
 Mainly hemp, nettle and linen are used.
 The garments are produced locally with hand-operated machines or directly by hand